Frequently Asked Questions

 Do you offer free shipping?

-Yes!
-Free shipping on all US orders over $60.
+Yes.
+Free shipping on all US orders over $65.

 How long does shipping take?

-Orders typically ship within 1-3 business days.
-Delivery takes 3-7 business days depending on your location, weather, holidays and the shipping service.
-You'll receive a tracking number once your order ships.
+Orders typically ship within 1 to 3 business days.
+Delivery takes 3 to 7 business days depending on your location, weather, holidays, and the shipping service.
+You will receive a tracking number once your order ships.
 Once your order leaves our hands and is scanned into the shipping service, we do not personally have control over the timing or any delays.

 Do you ship internationally?